مجله دانشکده پزشکی اصفهان

 Hamid Bahrami 3

-Amirhossein Khandan 1
+Amirhossein Khandan 4

-2 Faculty of biostatistics and epidemiology, Isfahan university of medical sciences, Isfahan, Iran
+2 Faculty of Biostatistics and Epidemiology, Isfahan university of medical sciences, Isfahan, Iran

-3 Departement of Occupational Medicine, Tehran, Iran
+3 Department of Occupational Medicine, Tehran, Iran

 چکیده English